Strangely enough, there's no in-depth details or

 many seem to have been able to poke inside of this magnificent beast.

-Still, since it is one of the very few actually released and finished game platforms, that after more than twenty years of existence, still have not even a single bootleg pron hackware for it, or just some slick demo or intro...
-I am immensly interested in remedying that global injustice.
+Still, since it is one of the very few actually released and finished game platforms, that after more than twenty years of existence still has not even a single bootleg pron hackware for it, or just some slick demo or intro...
+I am immensly interested in remedying that horrible injustice.

-If you have any components, remnants, or, better yet, a working console and don't relay miss it, I'd be happy to get that stuff from you for proper digging through.
-Also, cludging up a flashcart (since noone seems to have do so so far) or connecting it up to a proper romultation-analisys toolset then would be an appropriate endeavor.
+If you have any components, remnants, or, better yet, a working console and don't relay miss it, I'd be happy to get that thing from you for a proper dig through.
+Also, cludging up a flashcart (since noone seems to have do so so far) or connecting it up to a nifty romultation-analisys toolset then would be an appropriate endeavor.

 Even more probably, within just a few minutes, I'd make it into a standalone MIDI synthesizer - without any cartridge at all!
 How's this possible?
 Read on.